The Trauma of Having a Parent with BPD (Borderline Personality Disorder)

 It started as their unjustified blame and guilt-tripping, but you have now incorporated their emotional abuse of you into your psyche, and it becomes a toxic shame that you carry with you wherever you go.
 You now have an internal voice that is constantly against you, which causes chronically elevated stress and low self-esteem.

 Here is what’s happening: The sense of worthlessness, shame, and ‘not being good enough’ are actually how THEY feel.
-However, since they do not have the emotional capacity to contain and integrate their psyche in a healthy way, they have to ‘dump’ these feelings onto and into you— via ways of projection and projective identification.
+However, since they do not have the emotional capacity to contain and integrate their psyche in a healthy way, they have to ‘dump’ these feelings onto and into you— via projection and projective identification.

 “One believes things because one has been conditioned to believe them.”

-BPD Parent’s neediness stops you from Finding Yourself
+A BPD Parent’s neediness stops you from Finding Yourself

 In a healthy family system, parents will encourage grown children to spread their wings and fly.
 Because of their severe fear of abandonment, however, a parent with BPD may feel disproportionately threatened when you need to grow and express your individuality.